Jacobbishopxy/studies-haskell/README.md

 - While using GHCI, it might show `libgmp.so: cannot open shared object file: No such file or directory`, and to solve this we can `apt install libgmp-dev`.

+- `libtinfo.so: cannot open shared object file: No such file or directory`: `apt install libtinfo-dev`

 - `Cabal-fmt` installation: `cabal install cabal-fmt`

 ## Cheatsheets